Combining Photometry and Astrometry to Improve Orbit Retrieval of Directly Imaged Exoplanets

 We adopt the phase curve parameterization of \cite{henyey_greenstein_1941}:

-where the star--planet--observer phase angle $\Phi$ is given by For $g = 0$ the scattering is diffuse \citep{Lambert1760} and $P_{\rm HG}$ reduces to the Lambertian phase curve \citep{Russell1906}.
+where the star--planet--observer phase angle $\Phi$ is given by For $g = 0$ the scattering is diffuse (i.e isotropic) \citep{Lambert1760} and $P_{\rm HG}$ reduces to the Lambertian phase curve \citep{Russell1906}.
 Figure~\ref{fig:nl_all} shows example HG phase variations as function of time and for different scattering parameters $g$.